Skip to main content

 RCBC has an open enrollment policy for new students.
 There is no separate application process for the Education Program.
 Simply declare education as your major when applying to the college.

-Transfer students must hold a minimum of a 2.75 or higher grade point average (GPA) throughout the program to help assist with ease of transfer into this program.
+Transfer students must maintain a minimum grade point average (GPA) of 2.75 or higher throughout the program to facilitate transfer into this program.

 Yes!
-Here at RCBC we are committed to helping make the transfer process as smooth as possible.
-All learners who have the desire to transfer to a four year institution are encouraged to visit our transfer center on the Mt.
+Here at RCBC, we are committed to helping make the transfer process as smooth as possible.
+All learners who wish to transfer to a four-year institution are encouraged to visit our transfer center on the Mt.
 Laurel campus.
-Our RCBC transfer advising staff will work individually with current students to help them obtain information about various schools, majors, and transfer protocol.
-Together with the transfer advising staff, students will work to develop an appropriate academic plan for graduation from RCBC and subsequent transfer to the four year institution.
+Our RCBC transfer advising staff will work individually with current students to provide information on various schools, majors, and transfer protocols.
+Together with the transfer advising staff, students will work to develop an appropriate academic plan for graduation from RCBC and subsequent transfer to the four-year institution.
 You can read more about the transfer center at http://www.rcbc.edu/transfer or email or call the transfer center to make an appointment at transfer@rcbc.edu (856) 222-9311, ext.
 2737.

 Does RCBC have an Education club that I can join?

 Yes, RCBC has an active Education club.
 Currently, the Education club meets once a week during the Fall and Spring terms.
-Club members partake in activities such as Read Across America, host guest speakers who speak on “hot topics” in education, and participate in community service events.
-For more information on the Education club please contact Erica Osmond at eosmond@rcbc.edu
+Club members participate in activities such as Read Across America, host guest speakers on “hot topics” in education, and engage in community service events.
+For more information on the Education club, please contact Erica Osmond at eosmond@rcbc.edu

-Corvena Francis-Denton, Education Instruction and Program Coordinator has been a full-time faculty member since 2016.
-Mrs. Francis-Denton is the current advisor for the Education Club and teaches EDU 112, EDU 130, EDU 105 and PSYC 250.
+Corvena Francis-Denton, Education Instruction and Program Coordinator, has been a full-time faculty member since 2016.
+Mrs. Francis-Denton is the current advisor for the Education Club and teaches EDU 112, EDU 130, EDU 105, and PSYC 250.
 She currently teaches both distance and ground classes.
-She serves as the coordinator for the 3+1 program as well as the education program.
-She is a certified Wilson Language Reading instructor with a MS ED., Special/General Education 5-9, and BA., Psychology and Black Studies from the City University of New York and holds a Diploma in Teaching from Shortwood Teachers College, Kingston, Jamaica
+She serves as the coordinator for both the 3+1 program and the education program.
+She is a certified Wilson Language Reading instructor with an MS Ed. in Special/General Education 5-9, and a BA in Psychology and Black Studies from the City University of New York.
+She holds a Diploma in Teaching from Shortwood Teachers College, Kingston, Jamaica.

-Dr. Patricia A. Cerulli, Senior Adjunct Professor, was formerly K-12 public school teacher, and elementary school principal.
-Served as Rowan University Director of Beginning Teacher Induction Center and adjunct professor of Teaching as a Profession course.
-Previously Dean of Liberal Arts at Rowan College at Burlington County.
-Dr. Cerulli developed the initial curriculum for Teaching as a Profession course for RCBC and is currently instructor of Historical Foundations of American Education course.
+Dr. Patricia A. Cerulli, Senior Adjunct Professor, was formerly a K-12 public school teacher and an elementary school principal.
+Served as Rowan University Director of the Beginning Teacher Induction Center and adjunct professor of the Teaching as a Profession course.
+Previously Dean of Liberal Arts at Rowan College at Burlington County. r.
+Cerulli developed the initial curriculum for the Teaching as a Profession course for RCBC and is currently an instructor of the Historical Foundations of American Education course.

-Mrs. Sandy Furness, Senior Adjunct Professor has been at RCBC for six years and teaches both the Historical Foundations of American Education course, as well as the Teaching as a Profession course.
-Mrs. Furness’ background consists of developing and teaching a complete Management Training Curriculum for a Government Department; co-owning a company devoted to assisting businesses in the development and training of their staff; developing and teaching various training courses for adults, and she also has been a high school business teacher.
+Mrs. Sandy Furness, Senior Adjunct Professor, has been at RCBC for six years and teaches both the Historical Foundations of American Education courses and the Teaching as a Profession course.
+Mrs. Furness’ background includes developing and teaching a complete Management Training Curriculum for a Government Department; co-owning a company devoted to assisting businesses with the development and training of their staff; developing and teaching various training courses for adults; and serving as a high school business teacher.
 Her degrees are in education and school administration.

-Dr. Erica R. Osmond, Instructor & Coordinator for Education and Speech Communication, has been a full time faculty member for RCBC since 2008.
-Dr. Osmond developed the curriculum for the General Education course Public Speaking and teaches both the Public Speaking course, as well as the Effective Oral Communication course.
+Dr. Erica R. Osmond, Instructor & Coordinator for Education and Speech Communication, has been a full-time faculty member for RCBC since 2008.
+Dr. Osmond developed the curriculum for the General Education course, Public Speaking, and teaches both Public Speaking and Effective Oral Communication.
 She has experience teaching in both traditional and distance learning environments and was a past recipient of the Instructional Technology Council’s Award for Excellence in Learning.
 In addition, Dr. Osmond is the current advisor for the RCBC Education Club and serves as a Success Coach.
 Dr. Osmond has experience as a middle school teacher and earned degrees in Speech Communication, Corporate and Public Communication, and Higher Education & Adult Learning.

-Dr. Brita A. Theadford, Senior Adjunct Professor, has served as a Elementary School teacher, Principal, Teacher Evaluator and District Supervisor of Curriculum and Instruction for public schools in New Jersey.
-Served as a Lead Chairperson for the New Jersey Department of Education (NJDOE) Model Curriculum – Biology.
+Dr. Brita A. Theadford, Senior Adjunct Professor, has served as an Elementary School teacher, Principal, Teacher Evaluator, and District Supervisor of Curriculum and Instruction for public schools in New Jersey, and served as a Lead Chairperson for the New Jersey Department of Education (NJDOE) Model Curriculum – Biology.
 Adjunct Professor for the Rowan University’s Mathematics and Science Partnership McSIIP grant.
-Dr. Theadford is Professional Development Trainer for Educational Information and Resource Center (EIRC) and is an Instructor of the Teaching as a Profession course.
+Dr. Theadford is a Professional Development Trainer for the Educational Information and Resource Center (EIRC) and is an Instructor of the Teaching as a Profession course.

 Area of Study